Q fever - early

 Q fever is an infectious disease that is spread by domestic and wild animals and ticks.

-You can get Q fever by drinking raw (unpasteurized) milk, or after inhaling dust or droplets in the air that are contaminated with infected animal feces, blood, or birth products.
+You can get Q fever by drinking raw (unpasteurized) milk, or after breathing in dust or droplets in the air that are contaminated with infected animal feces, blood, or birth products.

 People at risk for infection include slaughterhouse workers, veterinarians, researchers, food processors, and sheep and cattle workers.
-Men are infected more often than women, and most people who get Q fever are between 30 and 70 years old.
+Men are infected more often than women.
+Most people who get Q fever are between 30 and 70 years old.

-This disease is occasionally seen in children, especially those who live on a farm.
-In infected children younger than 3 years old, Q fever is usually discovered during a search for the cause of pneumonia.
+In rare cases, the disease affects children, especially those who live on a farm.
+In infected children younger than 3 years old, Q fever is usually noticed while looking for the cause of pneumonia.

 Other symptoms that may develop include: